MalekMansour/Killer-Invasion/Ideas.md

 3. Look out the windows.
 Hide if you feel in danger.

 II.
 Mechanics

 1. Sanity Level
 - There is an Insanity Level (hidden from the player)
 - Keeping 4 lights on will decrease Insanity Fast.
 3 lights on will decrease Isanity slow.
 2 lights on wont do anything to Insanity.
 1 light on will increase insanity fast.
 0 lights on will rapidly increase the insanity.

-- Each website will have a specific sanity value.
-The higher the value is, the more % the insanity will increase.
 - There is 8 cigarettes in the kitchen.
 Each cigarette smoked will decrease the insanity by 20%.
 - There is an infinite amount of pills to take.
 Each pill decrease the insanity by 5%.
 If too many pills are taken at the same time, some side effects might start happening and the insanity might start increasing instead.
 - Level 0 - Level 1: 20%.
 Level 1 - Level 2: 40%.
 Level 2 - Level 3: 60%.
 Level 3 - Level 4: 80%.
 Level 4 - Level 5: 100% = Death.